Howdy! I’m Jennifer.

 In fiction, I focus on urban fantasy and playful mayhem.
 My print titles and e-books are available through Amazon, Barnes & Noble, Goodreads, iBookstore, Google Play, and local bookstores.

-I am a member of the Northwest Independent Writers Association.
+I am a former member of the Northwest Independent Writers Association.
 I was the editor of the 2015 NIWA Anthology and the 2014 NIWA Anthology, and I served as the 2013 Director of NIWA’s Seal of Quality (NSQ) program.

 - NIWA’s inaugural Adam Copeland Award, 2014.